vivekabarath/AlphaInputForge/README.md

 - If **`y`** is entered, the folder is deleted and recreated.
 - If **`n`** is entered, a new folder with a timestamp appended to its name is created, and that folder is used as the output folder.

+## The final JSON and A3M files are placed in a folder named "JSON_A3M" inside the Output folder ##

 ## Contributing
 Contributions and improvements are welcome!
 Please open issues or submit pull requests for enhancements or bug fixes.